simsoll/frontend-second-assignment/handover/handover.md

 # Introduction
 This document is part of the second mandatory assignment in the course Front-end Development held in Spring 2016 at BAAA - Business Academy Aarhus.

-* Link to source code on GitHub
+* This source code can be found on GitHub at https://github.com/simsoll/frontend-second-assignment/tree/handover
-* Link to Heroku app
+* The website can be found online at Heroku at https://squares-beta.herokuapp.com/

 # Case description
 Squares is a digital gallery for new art, where gallery visitors can fashion and create the final expression of the art pieces.